benjamincerigo/GildedRose-Refactoring-Kata/python/NEXT.md

 - Updates are done on a daily base
 - An undetected error in updater is committed and used for a number of days
+- This means that the state of the items will be wrong.
+For instance the `sell_in` date has been updated on half of the items and not the other half.
 - The error is then detected and each Item has to then be fixed by hand
 - This could be extremely time consuming if the list of items is large